Where is Mt. Everest located?

 During March in Nepal, the Everest trails and teahouses are crowded.
 The visitors seem busy here and there looking at the Himalayas, clicking photos, and enjoying food in front of the gorgeous mountain scenes.

 The Everest base camp trek in April is the best idea, ever gives a thrilling experience.
 This is the perfect EBC trekking time in Nepal.
 The days stretch longer day by day and the nights get shorter.
 So, the skies seem mostly clear.
 The vivid views of mountains are the primary feature of the spring season.
 The colorful flora and fauna and wildlife make Everest trekking more adventurous during the month of April.

 Although the temperature is a bit hot in Kathmandu, it remains a little cold in higher altitude places like the Everest Base Camp.
 Therefore, there would not be a chance of rain in the mountain.
 In the same way, there are barely any chances of snow due to the humidity increment.

 Everest Base Camp Trek in May

-Similarly, there would be a little chance of raining for short period due to the humidity.
+Similarly, there would be little chance of rain for short period due to the humidity.
 But it would be a blessing for the trekkers because you can see the clearest sky with beautiful mountain views after raining.
-The outstanding views of glaciated mountains, snowcapped peaks, blossoming rhododendron, and the lakes are the highlights of the EBC trek.
+The outstanding views of glaciated mountains, snowcapped peaks, blossoming rhododendron, and lakes are the highlights of the EBC trek.

 Everest Base Camp Trek in June